pujitha24/BFSGraphEulerPath/README.md

 * All hook files need to be placed in plugin/hooks directory of gtax tool.
 * In job.txt file runner is checking hooks attribute (e.g. -hooks: vpg_results,api_notifications), and adding to events list available events in hook files (basing on methods name "on(job|tasklist|task)(start|end)").
-* In job.txt  more then one hook can be provided through a comma separated list of hook file names (e.g. -hooks: vpg_results,controller_notifications)
+* In job.txt  more than one hook can be provided through a comma separated list of hook file names (e.g. -hooks: vpg_results,api_notifications)
 * When runner is calling event (e.g. onjobstart), all connected events are called (e.g. all onjobstart methods from all hooks)

 There is possibility to automatically add some hooks to all jobs submitted by Runner.
-Runner has JOB_DEFAULT_HOOKS setting, which has some default hooks, but it could be extended to support additional hooks e.g. controller_notifications,vpg_results.
+Runner has JOB_DEFAULT_HOOKS setting, which has some default hooks, but it could be extended to support additional hooks

 ###How to Create a Plugin